MotherTeresaHS/AWS-Serverless-Web-Application/docs/step6/index.rst

 .. code-block:: shell

-	## set what the Lambda parameter is : what will be passed in the URL
+	## set what the Lambda parameter is named : what name will be passed in the URL

 	#set($inputRoot = $input.path('$'))
 	{"email_address":"$input.params('user_email')"}